5 Medical Reception Best Practices

 Although this medical reception best practice seems simple, accuracy is vital.
 When gathering new customer information, always confirm it, especially if they call through the phone.
 Confirming prevents miscommunication with important information.
 Some of the most vital information to confirm is as follows.

-• Call back information and email: If a call drops or they miss an appointment, you want to be able to contact them.
+• Call back information and email: If a call drops, or they miss an appointment, you want to be able to contact them.

 • Insurance information: If your receptionist transposes even one number wrong, it can set back getting paid by months.